DAY 1, 29 October 2021. FRI ARRIVAL AT GUIYANG

 DAY 17, 14 November 2021.
 SAT DEPARTURE FROM THAILAND

-After breakfast transfer to Chiang Rai airport, for the long journey back home.
+After breakfast transfer to Chiang Rai airport to finish the private tour.

 Dates & Pricing